SnowConvert AI - Frequently Asked Questions (FAQ)

 Firewall Blocked

-SnowConvert checks for updates by connecting to an Azure Blob Storage account.
+SnowConvert AI checks for updates by connecting to an Azure Blob Storage account.
 If your local firewall blocks access to this site, you won’t be able to get updates.
 To check if the site is blocked, visit https://sctoolsartifacts.blob.core.windows.net/.
 If you see a “Destination unreachable” message, ask your network administrator to whitelist the sctoolartifacts website.

 How can I remove my licenses ?

-To remove all SnowConvert licenses, you need to delete the .profile file in the config folder.
+To remove all SnowConvert AI licenses, you need to delete the .profile file in the config folder.
 The file location depends on your operating system.
 Follow the steps specific to your operating system to locate and delete this file.

 Windows

-• Exit SnowConvert completely.
+• Exit SnowConvert AI completely.

 • Press the Windows key ( Win) and ‘R’ key together to open the Run command window.
 Type %appdata%Snowflake Inc and press Enter.